hannestschofenig/draft-tschofenig-emu-pqpake/draft-tschofenig-emu-pqpake.md

 ciphertexts unless the selected CPaceOQUAKE+ configuration explicitly requires it.

-The peer computes the CPaceOQUAKE+ verifier material from PRS, salt, U, and S using `GenVerifierMaterial`.
-The server stores the salt, verifier, and KEM public key for the peer.
+The peer computes the CPaceOQUAKE+ verifier material `(v, seed)` from PRS, salt, U, and S using `GenVerifierMaterial`.
+The server stores the salt, verifier `v`, and password-confirmation KEM public key `pk` for the peer.
 The server MUST NOT store the seed that CPaceOQUAKE+ derives from the password.

 The CPaceOQUAKE+ session identifier `sid` is: